DSD-ESDC-EDSC/pass/static/docs/pass_config.md

     - `SUPPLY_*`: You can add as many different POI location supply counts as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "supply"** so that `InitSchema` can interpret the column as a POI supply count, which can then allow the user to select different POI supply counts to model.
 Refer to the [PASS report](./pass_report_20200422.html) to better understand how and why supply counts are used to model spatial accessibility.
     - `CAPACITY_*`: You can add as many different POI capacity values as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "capacity"** so that `InitSchema` can interpret the column as a POI capacity value, which can then allow the user to select different POI capacity values to model.
 Refer to the [PASS report](./pass_report_20200422.html) to better understand how and why POI capacity values are used to model spatial accessibility.

 There is an *optional* object `DEMAND_GEO_WEIGHT` that you can also include to create population weighted centroid, that is the centroid is weighted based on populations at a more granular geographic unit.
+This is particularly useful if you are using Census geographic boundaries, so for example, to have Dissemination Area centroids weighed based on Dissemination Boundary populations.

 For this optional object, the following keys need to be present:
   - `FILE`
   - `TYPE`
   - `CRS`
   - `COLUMNS`
     - `ID`
+    - `LRG_ID`
-    - `LATITUDE`
+    - `DEMAND_TOTAL`
-    - `LONGITUDE`
+    - `GEOMETRY`

+If you are using multiple `DEMAND_POP` population counts (`DEMAND_*`) for your main geographic unit (`LRG_ID`), please note that the `InitSchema` only calculates a single set of weighed centroids based on *one* population count.
+Thus, while interacting with the PASS user interface, if you select a different population group to represent the demand (e.g., total single parents), the centroid location is not necessarily representative of where that selected demand population resides.

 #### FILES' COLUMNS' Keys/Values

-For all of these files, the column names within the `COLUMNS` object **need** to have the following keys and values within `config.json`:
+For all of these required and optional files, the column names within the `COLUMNS` object **need** to have the following keys and values within `config.json`:
-  - 'NAME': The column name that exists within the data file.
+  - `NAME`: The column name that exists within the data file.
-  - 'TYPE': Either the name that will appear on the UI or used for programming (further specified in `config_template.json`).
+  - `TYPE`: Either the name that will appear on the UI or used for programming (further specified in `config_template.json`).
-  - 'UNIT': The data type, either `int`, `float`, or `str`.
+  - `UNIT`: The data type, either `int` (integer), `float`, or `str` (string).

 The following is an example of what a completed file would like in `config.json`: